Quadriceps Tendonitis Causes, Symptoms & Treatment Options

 Recovery

 Most athletes have a relatively quick recovery after quadriceps tendonitis.
-The best things you can do to get back in the game sooner are to identify quadriceps tendonitis early, give yourself adequate rest from your sport, and adhere to physical therapy recommendations.
-It’s important to wait to be pain-free before you begin play.
+The best things you can do to get back in the game sooner is to identify quadriceps tendonitis early, give yourself adequate rest from your sport, and adhere to physical therapy recommendations.
+It’s important to wait to be pain-free before you begin to play.
 To avoid a quad strain, focus on warm-up and stretching before and after play.

-Frequently Asked Questions
+/MonthFrequently Asked Questions

 What causes Quadriceps Tendonitis?